 No one asks you about it, talks to the boss about it, tells their buddies about it… You hear crickets.

-In social media, sometimes it’s the bad ideas that get talked about the most.
+In social media, so often it is the bad ideas that get talked about the most.
 They are shared & discussed… The opposite of what happens in the real world.

-In offline sharing, gravity works as a filter… Good stuff rises, usually, because it takes effort to support it.
-No one invests effort into things, people or ideas they think are doomed to failure.
+Essentially, in offline sharing (our meeting example), gravity works as a filter… Good stuff rises, usually, because it takes effort to raise and support it.
+No one invests the effort of speaking in support, challenging those who disagree — in person — into things, people, or ideas they think are doomed to failure.
+Or, at least, they don’t invest that kind of effort for very long.

-Online, gravity isn’t a good filter for ideas… It’s nearly effortless to retweet a link to something bad with a (LOL) or (what were they thinking?) addition.
-Since online gravity doesn’t pull at us with the same weight, we are willing to fight it for the bad, or worse, the just mediocre ideas.
+But online, gravity isn’t a good filter for ideas… It’s nearly effortless to retweet a link to something bad with a (LOL) or (what were they thinking?) addition.
+Since online gravity doesn’t pull at us with the same weight, we are more willing to fight it to spread, defend, etc. bad ideas.

-The danger of living too long in a low-gravity environment has been proven by astronauts… Muscles atrophy, bones weaken.
-Don’t let the weak online gravity atrophy your mental muscle or your support system.
+The dangers of living too long in a low-gravity environment has been proven by astronauts… Muscles atrophy, bones weaken.
+Don’t let the weak gravity of an online environment atrophy your mental muscle or your support system.